Sampling recovery in Bochner spaces and applications to parametric PDEs: Introduction and main results

-The specific setting for the linear collocation approximation problem for a wide class of parametric PDEs with random inputs as well as for infinite dimensional holomorphic functions goes as follows.
-Under a certain condition the weak parametric solution $u(\by)$ to a parametric elliptic PDE equation with log-normal ($\UUi=\RRi$) or affine ($\UUi=\IIi$) random inputs, satisfies a weighted $\ell_2$-summability of the energy norms of the Hermite or Jacobi GPC expansion coefficients, respectively, in terms of the inclusion $u(\by) \in M B_{V,\bsigma}$ with $\norm{\bsigma^{-1}}{\ell_q(\NN)} \le N$ for some $0<q<2$, $M,N >0$ and positive sequence $\bsigma$, where $V:= H_0^1(D)$ is the energy space and $D$ is the spatial domain (see Lemmata \ref{lemma:weighted summablity,lognormal} and \ref{lemma:weighted summablity,affine} below).
+The specific setting for the linear approximation problem for a wide class of parametric PDEs with random inputs as well as for infinite-dimensional holomorphic functions is as follows.
+Under a certain condition the weak parametric solution $u(\by)$ to a parametric elliptic PDE equation with log-normal ($\UUi=\RRi$) or affine ($\UUi=\IIi$) random inputs satisfies a weighted $\ell_2$-summability of the energy norms of the Hermite or Jacobi generalized polynomial chaos (GPC) expansion coefficients, respectively, in terms of the inclusion $u(\by) \in M B_{V,\bsigma}$ with $\norm{\bsigma^{-1}}{\ell_q} \le N$ for some $0<q<2$, $M,N >0$ and {positive sequences $\bsigma$}, where $V:= H_0^1(D)$ is the energy space and $D$ is the spatial domain (see Lemmata~\ref{lemma:weighted summablity,lognormal} and \ref{lemma:weighted summablity,affine} below).
 This allows us to apply all the above results for abstract Bochner spaces to parametric elliptic or parabolic PDEs.
-The most significant application is that, from \eqref{rho_n><DDi-Introduction} it follows that there exists a linear sampling algorithm $S_n^V$ in $L_2(\UUi,V;\mu)$ of the form \eqref{S_k} for $X=V$ such that
+The most significant application is that, by \eqref{rho_n><Introduction}, there exists a linear sampling algorithm $S_n^V$ in $L_2(\UUi,V;\bmu)$ of the form \eqref{S_k} for $X=V$ such that